mehyaa/sahibinden-case-distributed-cache-client/README.md

 The project consists of several modules:

+- **cache-server**: An application that serves as the cache server with REST API endpoints
 - **cache-client**: A Java library that provides cache client functionality
-- **cache-server**: An application that serves as the cache server with REST API endpoints
 - **sample**: A sample application demonstrating how to use the cache client

 ## Features

-- Distributed cache implementation using ZooKeeper for coordination
 - REST API for cache operations (GET, PUT/POST, DELETE)
 - In-memory cache with ZooKeeper-based coordination
+- Distributed cache implementation using ZooKeeper for coordination
-- Dockerized deployment with docker-compose
+- Containerized deployment with Docker Compose

 ## Prerequisites